julianbrowne/piggybank/readme.md

 This HTTP GET to /users/42 will set a cookie called my\_session\_key to the value session\_key within the session object remembered in the previous call.

+#### Expectations

+Piggybank will accept a list of expectations describing how the API will behave.
+Expectations are passed in an expectation object.

+#### HTTP Response Code

+If the data object contains a key called "expect" then this will be compared with the actual HTTP response code recieved and a key added to the results called "expected" with a true or false value depending on whether the return code matched that expected.

+    manager.addCall("/that", {
+    	method: "post",
+    	name: "update that",
+    	expectation: {
+    		response: 204
+    	}
+    });

 #### Schema Validation

-If a schema is passed and the [tv4.js](https://github.com/geraintluff/tv4) library is present a validation check will be made against JSON returned.
+If a schema is passed as an expectation, and the [tv4.js](https://github.com/geraintluff/tv4) library is present, a validation check will be made against JSON returned.

+    manager.addCall("/user/42", {
+    	method: "get",
+    	expectation: {
+    		response: 200,
+    		schema: {
+    			type: "object",
-    manager.addCall("/user/42", { method: "get", schema: { type: "object", properties: { "name": { "type": "string" } }, required: [ "name" ] } });
+    			properties: { "name": { "type": "string" } },
+    			required: [ "name" ]
+    		}
+   		});

 Schema validation results will be returned in the form: